 The District continues to monitor the spread of COVID-19 and is working with local, state, and national agencies to address the potential impact of COVID-19 upon the District.
-While the potential impact of COVID-19 on the District cannot be quantified at this time, the continued outbreak of COVID-19 could have an adverse effect on the District's operations and financial condition.
+While the potential impact of COVID-19 on the District cannot be quantified at this time, the continued outbreak of COVID-19 could have an adverse effect on the District's operations and financial condition or its rating.
+The financial and operating data contained herein are the latest available, but are as of the dates and for periods largely prior to the economic impact of the Pandemic and the measures instituted to slow it.
+Accordingly, they are not indicative of the economic impact of the Pandemic on the District's financial condition.
 See "FINANCIAL STATEMENT - Cash and Investment Balances - Table 7" and " - Current Investment - Table 8" for the District's current fund balances.